Agent-Centric Relation Graph for Object Visual Navigation: Related Work

 \subsection{Visual Navigation with RL}

-In recently years, many arts \cite{ng2003autonomous,kohl2004policy,mnih2015human,peters2008reinforcement} solve the visual navigation problem by Reinforcement Learning (RL).
+In recent years, many approaches \cite{ng2003autonomous,kohl2004policy,mnih2015human,peters2008reinforcement,9064828} have solved the visual navigation problem through Reinforcement Learning (RL).
 Generally speaking, those methods utilize visual observations as input and directly predict moving actions.
-Mirowski \textit{et al.} \cite{mirowski2016learning} introduce prediction and loop closure classification tasks to improve navigation performance in 3D maze environments.
+Mirowski \textit{et al.} \cite{DBLP:conf/iclr/MirowskiPVSBBDG17} introduce prediction and loop closure classification tasks to improve navigation performance in 3D maze environments.
+Pathak \textit{et al.} \cite{pathak2018zero} stack several LSTM modules in a policy network to enhance the temporal memory, but the training process is relatively long.
+Oh \textit{et al.} \cite{9064828} present a representation learning approach considering both state and action as inputs.
 Kahn \textit{et al.} \cite{kahn2018self} propose a method to build a model of the environment by a self-supervised method.
-Meanwhile, to avoid collisions, the works \cite{chen2019learning,fang2019scene} imply an intrinsic collision reward with an additional collision detector module.
-Some works \cite{chen2019behavioral,savinov2018semi,anderson2018evaluation} introduce more information from the environment to improve navigation performance.
-For example, Chen \textit{et al.} \cite{chen2019behavioral} utilize additional topological guidance of scenes for visual navigation.
-In \cite{anderson2018evaluation,DengDSLL009,HuFRKDS19,MajumdarSLAPB20}, natural language instructions are introduced to guide the agent.
-Tang \textit{et al.} \cite{TangYDY21} introduce an auto-navigator to design a specialized network for visual navigation.
-Wu \textit{et al.} \cite{WuWTRGT19} customize a Bayesian relational memory to explore the spatial layout among rooms.
-Multiple visual representations are proposed by Shen \textit{et al.} \cite{ShenXZ0GS19} to generate multiple actions and then fuse those actions for obtaining an effective one.
+Meanwhile, the works \cite{DBLP:conf/iclr/ChenGG19,fang2019scene} implement an intrinsic collision reward with an additional collision detector module to avoid collisions.
+Other works \cite{DBLP:conf/rss/ChenVSXSVS19,DBLP:conf/iclr/SavinovDK18} introduce more information from the environment to improve navigation performance.
+For example, Chen \textit{et al.} \cite{DBLP:conf/rss/ChenVSXSVS19} utilize additional topological guidance of scenes for navigation.
+In \cite{deng2009imagenet,DBLP:conf/acl/HuFRKDS19,majumdar2020improving,9265290}, natural language instructions are introduced to guide the agent.
+Tang \textit{et al.} \cite{tang2021auto} introduce an auto-navigator to design a specialized network for visual navigation.
+Wu \textit{et al.} \cite{wu2019bayesian} customize a Bayesian relational memory to explore the spatial layout among rooms.
+Zhang \textit{et al.} \cite{9265290} design a cross-modal grounding module to track the correspondence between textual and visual modalities.
+Shen \textit{et al.} \cite{shen2019situational} utilize multiple visual representations to generate multiple actions and then fuse those actions for obtaining an effective agent action.